OtterWorld/feature-flag-service/README.md

 ## 🎯 Overview

-Feature Flag Service (FFS) is a modern, reactive microservice for managing feature flags across your applications.
-Built with Spring Boot WebFlux and Kotlin coroutines, it provides high-performance, non-blocking feature flag evaluation and management.
+Feature Flag Service (FFS) is a modern, full-stack application for managing feature flags across your applications.
+The system consists of:

+- **Backend**: Reactive Spring Boot microservice built with Kotlin and WebFlux
+- **Frontend**: Modern React application with TypeScript and Vite

 ### What are Feature Flags?